maximelamure/rest.li/docs/reference_return_entity.md

 ---
 layout: api_reference
-title: API Reference
+title: Return entity in Rest.li
 permalink: /spec/return_entity
 index: 2
+excerpt: This page describes returning the entity for resource methods that are not originally intended to return the entity.
 ---

-# Return Entity
+# Return Entity in Rest.li

-This page describes returning the entity for resource methods that are not originally intended to return the entity.
-For example, returning the entity is normal behavior for GET and FINDER, so this page does not apply to them.

-For methods such as CREATE, however, the created entity is not returned in the response because the client already has the entity when sending the request.
-Despite this, there are use cases where the server will attach additional data to the new entity.
-Returning the entity in the CREATE response saves the client from having to make an extra GET request.

 ## Contents